kubohiroya/racetrack-economy-model/README.md

 - σ: The elasticity of substitution among manufactured goods.
 A value of 1 represents a strong love of variety, while a value of 20 represents a limited love of variety.

-Variables "π", "T" and "σ" can be changed while the simulation is in progress.
+Variables "Κ", "π", "T" and "σ" can be changed while the simulation is in progress.
 This allows the observation of agglomeration formation, agglomeration dispersal, and changes in the numbers and locations of agglomerations according to various parameters.

 ## Simulator